10 Garden lighting ideas to make your outdoors glow

-If you don’t have any trees, experiment with draping them over fencing panels, trust us it’ll look just as good.
+If you don’t have any trees, experiment with draping them over fencing panels, it’ll look just as good.

 #8 Paper lanterns

 If you don’t quite have the budget to lay lights in your garden, use LED tea lights and paper lanterns to light pathways.
-Simply place a lantern at each end of the step.
-Your steps will be illuminated in a unique way.
+Place a lantern at each end of the step to illuminate them and add more depth.

-In terms of lights, while you can use normal tea lights, try to purchase some LED solar powered ones.
-This way you don’t need to maintain them or worry if someone knocks one off.
+In terms of lights, while you can use normal tea lights, try to purchase some LED solar-powered ones.
+They are easy to maintain and won’t create a mess if someone knocks one over.

 Lighting can help you to create a great first impression.
 So it’s worth thinking about lighting your driveway and entrances.

-We’ve reviewed a number of porch lights before, and at least one will work for you.
+We’ve reviewed several of the best porch lights, and at least one will work for you.
 Adding external lights to your front and back entrances is a fantastic way to warmly welcome guests.

-If you do plan to use a porch light as part of a garden lighting scheme, purchase one with a sensor.
-This way as people approach your home, the light will come on.
-However, it won’t distract from your overall scheme when not needed.
+If you plan to use a porch light as part of a garden lighting scheme, purchase one with a sensor.
+As people approach your home, the light will come on.
+However, it won’t distract from your overall lighting scheme when not needed.

 #10 Less = more

 There’s no need to overcomplicate.
-So think simply and use fewer lights.
+So think simply, and use fewer lights.
 Don’t be afraid to experiment both with the number of lights and the position of each.

 #11 Bonus idea – Don’t forget the shed!

 Having power in your shed makes the process easier.
 If you don’t, then simply add some solar panels.
 Before purchasing LED strips and solar panels, check that it’s safe to use them how you intend to.
 It might be worth re-felting the roof first.

 Lighting your outdoor space is pretty straightforward.
-Hopefully, you’re now armed with lots of new garden lighting ideas.
-You might even consider adding some Sonos Smart speakers to your outdoors space to allow you to enjoy listening music.
+Hopefully, you now have plenty of new garden lighting ideas.
+You might even consider adding some Sonos Smart speakers to your outdoor space, especially if you enjoy listening to music.

 When adding lighting to any space, experiment first.
 Don’t install and then realise none are in the right place.
-It’s costly to move already installed cables, particularly if you’ve hired a handyman.
+It’s costly to move already installed cables, particularly if you’ve hired a landscaper.